Dingleberry

 Sample Sentence:

-“I hope you can meet tomorrow’s deadline for completing the repairs, otherwise your company will be in a breach of contract.
+“I hope you can meet tomorrow’s deadline for completing the repairs, otherwise, your company will be in breach of contract.

 Vocabulary for Negotiations: